 How quickly can I expect to see results from swimming for my back pain?

-With consistent practice of 20-30 minute pool routines, many people experience significant pain relief within 2-4 weeks.
-The immediate decompression effects of water buoyancy can provide some relief during your first session, but building the core strength and flexibility needed for long-term improvement takes several weeks of regular swimming.
+With consistent practice of 20-30 minute pool routines, I noticed significant pain relief within 2-4 weeks.
+The immediate decompression effects of water buoyancy provided some relief during my first session, but building the core strength and flexibility needed for long-term improvement took several weeks of regular swimming.

 What’s the ideal water temperature for therapeutic swimming sessions?

-Pool temperatures between 83-88°F optimize muscle relaxation and therapeutic benefits for back pain relief.
-This warm temperature range helps relax tight muscles, improves flexibility, and enhances the healing environment.
-Water that's too cool can cause muscle tension, while overly hot water may cause fatigue too quickly.
+Pool temperatures between 83-88°F work best for muscle relaxation and therapeutic benefits.
+This warm temperature range helps relax tight muscles, improves flexibility, and creates an optimal healing environment.
+Water that’s too cool can cause muscle tension, while overly hot water may cause fatigue too quickly.

 Can I benefit from pool exercise even if I’m not a strong swimmer?